lazd/lazd.github.io/source/posts/DOMly - Fast templates with createElement and cloneNode.md

 ### 1. It's an experiment

-DOMly didn't set out to be replace heavy hitters like Handlebars.
+DOMly didn't set out to replace heavy hitters like Handlebars.
 DOMly started as an experiment to establish the performance gains of using DOM methods for templating, the feasibility of maintaining a set of these templates, and the actual amount of code required to do this from scratch.

 The goal was to validate the hypothesis: